Namibia Safari & Tours

 Namibia is one of Africa’s best-kept secrets—it is off the beaten track and its landscapes and horizons make the country truly unique.
 With only two million inhabitants, a safe and stable political economy, and a well-established infrastructure, this is a destination that has long been overlooked by regular travelers.
 Its quiet beauty soaks into your being and the sense of peace and utter remoteness is part of this country’s charm.

 Although Namibia is home to Etosha National Park, it is not primarily a safari destination.
 For those seeking a traditional safari experience, Namibia can easily be paired with another country whose emphasis is on game viewing, such as Botswana or South Africa.

 Namibia is a big country, and the distances between points of interest are vast.
 For that reason, we recommend flying over driving, to cut down on travel time.
-Not to mention the view of endless desert and coast are breathtaking from the sky.
+Not to mention the view of the endless desert and coast are breathtaking from the sky.

 - Namibia safaris offer dramatic landscapes, incredible stargazing, and the tallest sand dunes in the world.
 It is a good choice if you are looking for stunning desert scenery in a remote area.

 - While you will absolutely be able to see animals and the concentration of game around Etosha’s waterholes can be impressive, Namibia is not a classic Big-5 destination.

 - Namibia is a good option if you have already done a traditional safari – such as a Botswana or Kenya trip – and are looking for something different.
 The sense of endless space and barren landscapes will attract those who seek a place that speaks to the soul and the lack of people is part of the charm.